-Jointly inheriting real estate can be tricky, particularly when the beneficiaries don’t agree on what to do with the property.
+Jointly inheriting real estate can be tricky, particularly when the beneficiaries don’t agree on what to do with the property and want to split an inherited house.
 This situation often occurs when multiple siblings inherit their parent’s home as co-owners.
 When siblings disagree over whether to keep the property or sell it, increased family tensions can make an already emotional time even more painful.

 If possible, it is always best to negotiate an arrangement that everyone can agree to, such as a buyout or rental contract.
 However, if the beneficiaries can’t agree, Florida law allows any beneficiary or the estate’s personal representative to force the sale of the house through a proceeding known as a “partition action.”